Consensys/linea-tracer/CONTINUOUS_TRACING.md

 # Continuous Tracing

-The continuous tracing plugin allows to trace every newly imported block and use Corset the check if the constraints are valid.
+The continuous tracing plugin allows to trace every newly imported block and use Corset to check if the constraints are valid.
 In case of an error a message will be sent to the configured Slack channel.

 ## Usage